 At publication date, a free ebook version of this title will be available through Luminos, University of California Press’s Open Access publishing program.
 Visit www.luminosoa.org to learn more.

-Iran’s particular system of traditional Persian art and music has been long treated as the product of an ever-evolving, ancient Persian culture.
-In Music of a Thousand Years, Ann E. Lucas argues that music is a modern phenomenon indelibly tied to changing notions of Iran’s national history.
-Rather than consider a single Persian music history, Lucas demonstrates cultural dissimilarity and discontinuity over time, bringing to light two different notions of music-making in relation to premodern and modern musical norms.
+Iran’s particular system of traditional Persian art music has been long treated as the product of an ever-evolving, ancient Persian culture.
+In Music of a Thousand Years, Ann E. Lucas argues that this music is a modern phenomenon indelibly tied to changing notions of Iran’s national history.
+Rather than considering a single Persian music history, Lucas demonstrates cultural dissimilarity and discontinuity over time, bringing to light two different notions of music-making in relation to premodern and modern musical norms.
 An important corrective to the history of Persian music, Music of a Thousand Years is the first work to align understandings of Middle Eastern music history with current understandings of the region’s political history.